 It’s important not to choose boots according to your favourite colours but if you happen to like the colour of the boots then that is a bonus!
 Fit and performance should dictate your choice.
 However, you’ll find that there is a great range of colours and styles on offer these days so the chances are you will find a pair of boots that fit well and look fab!

-Afternoon try-on: Your feet swell a bit during the day so try on your new boots in the afternoon for the best fit.
+Your feet start to swell as you go about your day, so try on your new boots in the afternoon for the best fit.

-Socks on: Always wear walking boots or shoes with walking socks.
-They add comfort and support.
-And make sure you try on your walking boots with your favourite walking socks.
+Always wear walking boots or shoes with walking socks, they add comfort and support.
+Make sure you try on your walking boots with your favourite walking socks.